This article may contain compensated links. See our full disclosure here

 When museum fatigue sets it there is plenty of wide open space to run around in throughout the Great Hall and child friendly options (though a little expensive) in the cafes.

 Note – Children are admitted free to special exhibitions.

 Learn more about the museum’s family facilities.

 The museum offers several free guided tour options including daily 30-40 minute talks on sections of the collection.
-I took one of the ancient British galleries and learnt so much from the passionate volunteer guide.
-Taking tours has become a mini passion of mine.
-If you have the time I highly recommend taking one.
+I have taken several tours of the ancient British galleries and learnt so much from the experience.

 Audio guides are available in 10 languages for £6